 by Lois Tverberg

-This idea of “measure for measure”, expecting God to treat us as we treat others, has been a part of Jewish culture ever since Jesus’ time.
-One rabbi who lived in the 18th century had an interesting spin on it, saying:
+This idea of “measure for measure,” expecting God to treat us as we treat others, has been a part of Jewish culture ever since Jesus’ time.
+One 18th century rabbi had an interesting spin on it, saying:

 “When a poor man asks you for aid, do not use his faults as an excuse for not helping him.
 For then God will look for your offenses and he is sure to find many.
 (1)

-This is very convicting, because often when a person is experiencing hardship, the first thing we wonder is whether they brought it on themselves.
-We might say, “Well, you made your bed, now lie in it!”
-But, who among us has not ruined something important in our lives?
-A person may have lost a job or destroyed a marriage by his own irresponsible behavior, but it still doesn’t mean that he doesn’t need our help.
+This is very convicting.
+When a person is experiencing hardship, the first thing we wonder is whether they brought it on themselves.
+It’s easy to respond, “Well, you made your bed, now lie in it!”
+But who among us has not screwed up something important in our lives?
+A person may have lost a job or destroyed a marriage by irresponsible behavior, but it doesn’t mean that we’re can’t help them nonetheless.

-It is an interesting challenge that instead of acting in judgment for the way others run their lives, our first thought should be how we might help them.
-Certainly, we need to have discernment about whether we are an “enabler” to a person who needs to change how they live.
-But knowing that a person has faults should not harden us to asking how we can care for them.
-Otherwise, the next time we beg the Lord for his help, we might hear him answer back, “You brought your problems on yourself – why should I help you?”
+What an interesting challenge — that instead of acting as judge upon the way others run their lives, our first thought should be how to help them.
+Certainly, we need to have discernment about being an enabler to a person who needs to change how they live.
+But knowing that a person has faults should not harden us to trying to care for them.
+Otherwise, the next time we beg the Lord for help we might hear him reply, “You brought your problems on yourself – why should I help you?”

 (1) Rabbi Shmelke of Nikolsberg, (d.
 1778), quoted in Jewish Wisdom, by J. Telushkin, (c) 1994, Morrow and Co., p.
 15.